SAA, the initials next to the high score said, flashing smugly, and Abigail slammed her hand onto the control panel. “Damnit!”

 “You can have them either way.
 I’m not an asshole.”
 She stole one from the edge of the plate and washed it down with a slug of beer.
 “I just didn’t want to ask something for nothing.”

-Shane had no idea what she could have possibly wanted from him.
+Shane had no idea what she possibly could have wanted from him.
 They’d never had so much as a conversation in the two years he’d lived there, unless you counted the time he grunted at her to move because she and her friends were blocking the hallway to the bathroom.
 He stared at her, and she stared back, chin raised.
 Fine.
 He grabbed a pepper popper.

 “Fine.
 What is it?”
 Spice unfurled on his tongue and scorched a path down his throat, surrounded by the welcome tang of soft white cheese and the crunch of fried breading.
 Say what you wanted about Gus, the man was a damn fine cook.
 He closed his eyes and lifted his glass to his lips, savoring the burn.